mmistakes/minimal-mistakes/_posts/2020-11-26-nicoltip032-how-can-authorize-to-turn-on-off-virtual-machine.md

 tags: [Azure, RBAC, custom role, Virtual Machine, IaaS, NICOLTIP]
 ---

-This walktrough  demonstrates how to create a custom role in azure to allow a specific user|group to Start/Stop a Virtual Machine on Azure.
+This walktrough  demonstrates how to create a custom role in azure to allow a specific user or group to Start/Stop a Virtual Machine on Azure.

 For more information: